 Andrew Janco is a Digital Scholarship Librarian.
 Andy completed his Ph.D. at the University of Chicago and held post-docs at UChicago's Pozen Family Center for Human Rights and the Human Rights Institute at the University of Connecticut.
-He recently completed his M.S. in Library and Information Science at the University of Illinois Urbana-Champaign.
+He has an M.S. in Library and Information Science at the University of Illinois Urbana-Champaign.

 Andy has a passion for inquiry-driven and community-engaged digital projects.
+He is the co-Director of "New Languages for NLP: Building Linguistic Diversity in the Digital Humanities" an NEH-funded Institute for Advanced Topics in the Digital Humanities at Princeton University.
 He is one of the lead developers working on a digital archive and research application for the Groupo de Apoyo Mutuo; Guatemala's oldest human rights organization.
 He also works on applied machine learning for Humanities and Social Science research.

 - Translations with Olga Livshin in Words for War: New Poems from Ukraine.
 Brighton, MA: Academic Studies Press, 2018.

 - “’Unwilling’: The One-Word Revolution in Refugee Status, 1940-1951” Contemporary European History, Vol .
 23, No. 3 (August 2014): 429-446.

 - “KVN: Authenticity and Improvised Comedy in the Soviet Union, 1957-1971” in Rob Turncock and Peter Goddard editors, Popular Television in Authoritarian Europe.
 Manchester: University of Manchester Press, 2013.

 - “Training in the Amusements of Mars: Peter the Great, War Games and the Science of War, 1673-1699” Russian History/ Histoire Russe, 30, nos.
 1-2 (Spring-Summer 2003): 35- 112.